mgenelins/w0yc-repeaters/README.md

 Stuff on-air at other sites:
 ```
 224.820 - W0YC/R "22/82 HamLake" - Remote base needs work, controller audio levels, controller needs programming
+927.925 - NH7CY/R 162.2 / NAC 700 / DM CC unknown.
+"West St. Paul" - Good performing system at Jason's QTH.
+224.940 - W0YC/R "The 94" - Parked at the Hamshack on a low-coverage antenna until a new site is found away from the Rosemount, MN repeater on the same channel.
 ```